 In this section we describe the various modules within the SHMFunctions folder of SHMTools in more detail.
 The Data Acquisition module deals with interfacing with existing commercial DAQ systems and returns raw data (e.g. time series) to the Feature Extraction module.
-Functions in the Feature Extraction module take the raw data and extract damage sensitive features to be used by the Feature Classification modules.
+Functions in the Feature Extraction module take the raw data, perform pre-processing steps, and extract damage sensitive features to be used by the Feature Classification modules.
 The Feature Classification module implements various approaches to classification: given a set of training examples (examples are feature vectors), these functions build models that serve to classify future examples.
-The SHMTools package include additional functions implementing algorithms that support the SHM process, e.g. sensor diagnostic tools.
+The SHMTools package include additional functions implementing algorithms that support the SHM process, e.g. sensor diagnostic and optimal sensor placement tools.
 These support functions are collected in an "Auxiliary module" which we discuss last.